JaagaStartup/JaagaStartup.github.io/pages/cowork.md

 permalink: "/cowork/"
 ---

 It's pretty simple really.
 We are a friendly, collaborative bunch that works together.
 We are all solving problems and attempting to do that better by sharing skills and knowledge with each other.
-We keep prices low and spirits high so that we can bootstrap longer!
+We keep prices low and spirits high so that we can bootstrap longer.

 <div class="small-12 text-center columns">
 <a class="button large radius alert" href="/cowork/apply/">Join us!</a>